 Empty Alcohol Bottles or Cans - Residents in dry residence halls or rooms occupied entirely by underage residents cannot possess any empty alcoholic bottles and/or cans in their rooms, even if they are used for decorative purposes.
 Discovery of such alcoholic bottles and/or cans, in violation of this policy, will result in their confiscation and issuance of points and/or penalty assessment.

 Alcoholic Beverages - Students are expected to follow the D.C.
 Codes and University policies that relate to alcoholic beverages.
 Students and their guests of legal age may possess and consume alcoholic beverages in the privacy of their residence hall room.
-Students in the residence halls shall not sell, offer for sale, or offer as credit purchase any alcoholic beverages.
+Students in the residence halls can not sell, offer for sale, or offer as credit purchase any alcoholic beverages.
 An admission charge to pay for alcohol or related party expenses where alcohol is present or served is prohibited.
 Residents serving alcohol to underage individuals are subject to disciplinary action.
-No opened bottles or cans of alcoholic beverages are allowed in public areas (hallways, elevators, stairwells, public restrooms, lounges, and lobby areas of the residence halls).
-Kegs of beer (any containers requiring taps to operate) and/or "party balls" are not permitted in any residence halls, even if it is empty and used for decorative purposes.
+No opened bottles, cans, or open containers containing alcoholic beverages are allowed in common areas (hallways, elevators, stairwells, public restrooms, lounges, and lobby areas of the residence halls).
+Kegs of beer or any containers requiring taps to operate are not permitted in any residence halls, even if it is empty and used for decorative purposes.
 The number of students attending a private party is limited to four (4) times the occupancy rate of a student room.
 Concealment activities, including the use of mouthwash prior to a voluntary breathalyzer test or an alcohol strip test may be considered confirmation of consumption of alcohol.
 Gallaudet University has every legal right to take whatever disciplinary actions are necessary.
 Fleeing from the scene of an alleged violation or refusing to provide valid identification when a University official is present may be considered relevant information used to verify the student's alcohol consumption and/or knowing presence during the alleged underage consumption of alcohol or other alleged alcohol policy violations.
 Positive visual identification will be considered in such instances.

 Drugs - The possession, use, manufacture, and/or selling of an illicit drug is against Federal regulations and will not be tolerated on University premises.
 The possession, use, manufacture, and/or selling of prescription medication or household product or abusing non-prescription medication is also prohibited.
-Possession of drug paraphernalia (e.g., hookahs, bongs, pipes, or homemade equipment) regardless of intended use, drug remnants (e.g., marijuana seeds, stems, or resin), or even the confirmed aroma of marijuana will be considered a violation of the drug policy.
-The aroma of marijuana is considered confirmation of use, and all parties in the presence of marijuana use (including but not limited to: the confirmed aroma of marijuana, drug paraphernalia, or residue (seeds, stems or resin) will be held responsible.
+Possession of drug paraphernalia (e.g., hookahs, bongs, pipes, or homemade equipment) regardless of intended use and drug remnants (e.g., marijuana seeds, stems, or resin) will be considered a violation of the drug policy.
+All parties in the presence of marijuana use, including but not limited to, drug paraphernalia and/or residue (seeds, stems or resin) will be held responsible.
 Concealment activities (such as but not limited to, placing a plastic bag over a room smoke detector or otherwise interfering with the operation of the smoke detector; fan in the window blowing air out of the room; open window when the outside temperatures are not suitable for it, placing towels or similar barriers under the room door; the smell of air fresheners/perfume, incense, candles, etc.) may be considered as confirmation of illegal use of marijuana.
-The possession, use, and/or aroma of synthetic marijuana (commonly known as K2 or Spice) or any synthetic or designer drugs ("bath salts", plant food, etc.) is also prohibited.
+The possession and/or use of synthetic marijuana (commonly known as K2 or Spice) or any synthetic or designer drugs ("bath salts", plant food, etc.) is also prohibited.
 Gallaudet University has every legal right to take whatever disciplinary actions are necessary.
 Fleeing from the scene of an alleged violation or refusing to provide valid identification when a University official is present may be considered relevant information used to verify the student's use and/or knowing presence during the alleged use of illegal drugs.
 Positive visual identification will be considered in such instances.

 As an educational component of the University's discipline process, students involved in alcohol and/or other drug violations are required to participate in the University's alcohol and/or other drugs educational program.